"Communities of practice are defined as groups of people who share a concern or a passion for something they do and learn how to do it better as they

 interact regularly."
 (Etienne Wenger, Communities of Practice; A Brief Introduction).

 Through communities of practice, URJ congregations are coming together to learn from experts in the field, ask big questions, share ideas and best

-principles, apply these lessons to their home congregation through experimentation and as a result, catalyze congregational change.
-Through participation
+principles, apply these lessons through experimentation and as a result, strengthen their congregation.
+Participation

-in a community of practice, congregational lay leaders and professionals are emboldened to take risks, learn from their success and challenges and
+in a community of practice emboldens congregational lay leaders and professionals to take risks, learn from their success and challenges and

 establish new knowledge for the field and the Movement.

 "Across North America, people hunger for real connections.
 They want – they need – to be part of meaningful communities.
 The URJ's new initiative, Communities of Practice, is designed specifically to meet that need.
 Please join us in this holy work, as Reform congregations come together, taking risks, exploring new ideas, innovating, refining, retrying, and, ultimately, re-imagining Jewish life."